-Megan was also named a Greater Metro Conference Scholar Athlete in Soccer her senior year.
-She was a member of the Student Athletic Advisory Council and has demonstrated great leadership skills.
-Megan truly exemplifies all of the attributes the Coaches Award is looking to acknowledge.
-Megan will attend St. Louis University in the fall where she will continue her soccer career.
-She will surely be missed next year but we can’t wait to hear how her soccer career continues to unfold.
+Logan was also named a Greater Metro Conference Scholar Athlete, was a member of the Student Athletic Advisory Council junior and senior year and was the Secretary senior year and has demonstrated great leadership skills, and won the Frank Parker Junior Award presented by the Wisconsin Tennis Association and nominated as a finalist for the Journal Sentinel High School Tennis Awards three times.
+Logan truly exemplifies all of the attributes the Coaches Award is looking to acknowledge.
+Logan will attend Butler University in the fall where she will continue her tennis career.
+She will surely be missed next year but we can’t wait to hear how her tennis career continues to unfold.